jaanli/jaan.li/README.md

 | `yarn clean`      | Clear the local data loader cache                        |
 | `yarn observable` | Run commands like `observable help`                      |

+## Working with secrets and API keys

+* Go to repository settings: https://github.com/jaanli/jaan.li/settings/secrets/actions
+* Click add secret
+* Make sure the YAML configuration for the GitHub Actions deploy script is set up to use the secret

+## Deploying to GitHub Pages

+* Comment out the Cloudflare secrets in the deploy script

+## Using with Cloudflare Pages

+Create a Cloudflare API Token: https://dash.cloudflare.com/profile/api-tokens with edit permissions for: `Account.Cloudflare Pages`.

+Then add the following secrets to the repository secrets: `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` and make sure they are referenced correctly in the YAML configuration for the GitHub Actions deploy script.

 ## TODO
 - [ ] Test map example